AROUND THE WORLD...

 GIN PARLOUR

 On the corner of St Martin’s Lane and New Row, located just above the downstairs tavern, Mr Fogg decided to create a Gin Parlour.
 It was a place he could proudly showcase the selection of more than 200 wondrous gins that he had collected over time on his global adventures.
 It became a sanctuary where he and his friends could escape from the hustle and bustle of downstairs.
-Hosting everything from gin tastings to afternoon teas, the parlour became a place of refined enjoyment.
+Hosting adventurous Gin Safaris and intimate cocktail sessions, the parlour became a place of refined enjoyment.

 SOCIETY OF EXPLORATION